Lavinia225/Arknights-Operator-Database/README.md

 # Arknights Operator Database

 Arknights Operator Database is both a operator search system and a Damage Per Second(DPS)/Healing Per Second(HPS) calculator.

+You can use it to find a list of operators that meet search requirements by faction, class, archetype, or birthplace.
+Searching an operator by name takes you directly to their profile.

+In addition, the DPS/HPS tool is included to help with sorting out damage/healing for bossing or sorting out if you have enough damage/healing to clear a stage.

 ## Usage